moby/moby/docs/userguide/networking/get-started-overlay.md

 `overlay` network driver.
 Unlike `bridge` networks, overlay networks require some pre-existing conditions before you can create one.
 These conditions are:

-* A host with a 3.16 kernel version or higher.
 * Access to a key-value store.
 Docker supports Consul, Etcd, and ZooKeeper (Distributed store) key-value stores.
 * A cluster of hosts with connectivity to the key-value store.
 * A properly configured Engine `daemon` on each host in the cluster.